Alek Thomas Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

+- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks fourth in MLB.

-- The Braves have the top team ERA across all MLB pitching staffs (3.68).
+- The Braves' 3.78 team ERA ranks third across all league pitching staffs.

-- Braves pitchers combine to give up the third-fewest home runs in baseball (96 total, one per game).
+- The Braves surrender the third-fewest home runs in baseball (99 total, 1.1 per game).

-- The righty's last appearance came on Sunday, July 9 against the Tampa Bay Rays, when he tossed 3 1/3 innings, surrendering seven earned runs while allowing six hits.
+- The righty last pitched on Friday against the Chicago White Sox, when he tossed seven scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.